 Violence can lead to long-term harm.
 Women and girls who experience violence may find themselves unable to keep up relationships, work or good health.
 They may experience poverty or homelessness.

-Status of Women is working to keep more women and girls safe while working to undo the problems that underline the violence, such as:
+Culture, Multiculturalism and Status of Women is working to keep more women and girls safe while working to undo the problems that underline the violence, such as:

 - Work with other ministries to put in place the Family Violence Framework